 According to Tim, you can divide your project research into five parts.
 Each step of research brings value to your project.

-- Potential Blog Partners: You must an in-depth look at the successful people who did the same Kickstarter campaigns like you.
+- Potential Blog Partners: You must have an in-depth look at the successful people who ran the same Kickstarter campaigns as you.

-- Site Traffic Record: you must keep a track record of the blogs which can be a potential publisher for you.
+- Site Traffic Record: you must keep a track record of the blogs which can be a potential publishers for you.
 It will help you to get the bigger picture of your media coverage.

 - Make a Record of the Reach of your Promotor Blogs: ask your VA to make an excel worksheet to record the activities of visitors on a blog.